LODSContent/microsoft-tmw-sap-copilot/Labs/Exercise-1/readme.md

     SAP Account activation link: @lab.TextBox(SAPActivationLink)

     > [!WARNING]
-    > After pasting the value into the text field, select the **Tab** key or select any element outside of the text field.
+    > After pasting the value into the text box, select the **Tab** key or any element outside of the text box.
 This ensures that the value is saved for use later in the lab.

 12. [] Return to the lab environment.
 Open a new browser window and go to `@lab.Variable(SAPActivationLink)`.